Bobby Pin Tips For Fine Hair

 Plastic bobby pins may need to be replaced more often than their metal counterparts, but many beauty brands have begun to adopt practices for crafting plastic pins that have them work as well as steel ones for fine hair.

 Choosing Your Hairpin

 Issues with adding volume and texture to fine hair is not a new occurrence, and despite all the tips and tricks available to help you out, you might still encounter some problems along the way.
+To fully maximize the use of your bobby pins, spray some hairspray onto them before sliding them on.
+This can add some extra stick factor to hold them.
+You can also try crossing two pins over each other in an X shape to really lock them in.
 Make sure to use a bobby pin that will match with your natural hair color, such as a lighter one for blonde hair and a brown or black one for darker strands.